 Now that you have most likely finalized your wedding timeline, have your bridal party and your *support* team (and necessary wedding vendors!) go over the details with you.

-Did your time allocation work base on what happened at the wedding rehearsal?
+Did your time allocation work based on what happened at the wedding rehearsal?
 What other changes should you apply?
 Are there any other aspects of the wedding timeline you’d want to double-check or *practice*?

 The Rehearsal Dinner (an important part of the wedding rehearsal planning!)

 We usually suggest a restaurant as a great place for a wedding rehearsal!
 If you can host it at your home, that will also be great.
-But if you want to clear your home from people and you have a lot of wedding stuff already boxed up, a restaurant will be your best best.
+But if you want to clear your home from people and you have a lot of wedding stuff already boxed up, a restaurant will be your best.